DCC-BS/bs-translator-backend/README.md

 ```

 The Docker Compose setup includes:
-- **vLLM Service**: Serves the Qwen3 32B model with GPU acceleration
+- **vLLM Service**: Serves the configured model with GPU acceleration
 - **Backend API**: FastAPI application for translation services

 ### Using Dockerfile Only